 Now governments are getting onboard

 Academic and Predictably Irrational author Dan Ariely blogs in three questions on behavioural economics that lessons from behavioural economics could be used to improve policies and tools to help people make better decisions.
-Ariely gives the example of telling prospective mortgagees how much the “should” borrowing rather than the “maximum” they can borrow.
+Ariely gives the example of telling prospective mortgagees how much they “should” borrow rather than the maximum they can borrow.

-Likewise, renowned economist Robert Shiller says in an August 2012 interview “learning amazing things about human behaviour” is going to change thinking about the economy.
+Likewise, renowned economist Robert Shiller said in an August 2012 interview that “learning amazing things" about human behaviour will change thinking about the economy.